Soccer-FIFA proposes up to five substitutions per match on a temporary basis

-It said the idea was to help deal with possible fixture congestion as leagues attempt to complete the season in a short space of time once play starts again in the aftermath of the novel coronavirus outbreak.
+Football has been at a standstill since mid-March but many leagues and federations are still hoping to complete the season but to do so they would have to cram fixtures into a shorter period than usual once play re-starts.

-The proposal would have to be approved by soccer's rule-making body IFAB and the final decision would rest with competition organisers, FIFA added in an emailed statement to Reuters.
+The proposal for more substitutes would have to be approved by soccer's rule-making organisation IFAB and the final decision would rest with competition organisers, the sport's global governing body said in an emailed statement to Reuters.

+"One concern in this regard is that the higher-than-normal frequency of matches may increase the risk of potential injuries due to a resulting player overload," FIFA added.

-"Each team would now be given the possibility to use up to five substitutions during the match, with the possibility of an additional substitution remaining during extra time, where relevant," it said.
+"Each team would now be given the possibility to use up to five substitutions during the match, with the possibility of an additional substitution remaining during extra time, where relevant," it explained.

 FIFA added that the substitutions would have to be made in a maximum of three slots plus the halftime interval.